-4. Maple Syrup
+4. Maple syrup

 Calorie-wise, it’s about the same as white sugar, and because maple syrup is an equal split of glucose and fructose, your body processes the two sweeteners in a similar way, Caspero says.

-What they are: Fruits from the date palm tree.
+What are they?
+Fruits from the date palm tree.
 Dates can be eaten fresh, but unless you live in a region that grows them (such as southern California or the Middle East), you’ll usually find them dried.